shaneholloman/clickhouse-docs/docs/cloud/features/02b_cli.md

 # ClickHouse CLI {#clickhouse-cli}

-The ClickHouse CLI (`clickhousectl`) is a unified command-line tool for managing ClickHouse Cloud resources, and local development with ClickHouse.
+The ClickHouse CLI (`clickhousectl`) is a unified command-line tool for managing ClickHouse Cloud resources and local development with ClickHouse.

 ## Installation {#installation}